Andorran passport

 An Andorran passport (passaport andorrà) is an identity document issued to Andorran citizens for international travel.

-Although citizens of Andorra are not EU citizens, they can nonetheless use the lanes for EU and EFTA citizens when crossing the external borders of the Schengen Area instead of using the desks for third-country nationals.
+Although citizens of Andorra are not EU citizens, they can use the lanes for EU and EFTA citizens when crossing the external borders of the Schengen Area instead of using the desks for third-country nationals.

 Visa requirements

 Visa requirements for Andorran citizens are administrative entry restrictions imposed by the authorities of other states.
-As of 1 January 2017, Andorran citizens had visa-free or visa on arrival access to 155 countries and territories, ranking the Andorran passport 19th in terms of travel freedom (tied with the San Marino passport) according to the Henley visa restrictions index.
+As 5th of December 2024, Andorran citizens had visa-free or visa on arrival access to 171 countries and territories, ranking the Andorran passport 18th in terms of travel freedom according to the Henley Passport Index.